Gilson-Rivera/Quick-Doc-Filler/README.md

-•print - Prints selected document.
+• print - Prints selected document.

-•email - Sends an email with a specified document attached to a given email address.
+• email - Sends an email with a specified document attached to a given email address.

+• exit - Close the interpreter